hphelion/documentation/cli.unix.2.compute.md

     * Starting deferred execution scheduler                                 [ OK ]
     ...

-To display the password of a windows server:
+To display the password of a windows server, run:

     $ hpcloud servers:console winserv4 -d

-To log in to a server using the secure shell:
+To log in to a server using the secure shell, run:

     $ hpcloud servers:ssh cli_test_srv1
     Connecting to 'cli_test_srv1'...